 He is also the author of "Chosen People: The Rise of American Black Israelite Religions" (Oxford 2013), which won the Wesley-Logan Prize from the American Historical Association, the 2014 Albert J. Raboteau Book Prize for the Best Book in Africana Religions and the Byron Caldwell Smith Book Prize from the University of Kansas.
 CHOICE also named the book an Outstanding Academic Title; it became an Oxford University Press bestseller and was reprinted in 2016.
 Penn's John L. Jackson declared that, "Jacob Dorman has written a masterful (even paradigm-shifting) book on Black Judaism, a genuine tour de force...a powerful and meticulous portrait...an engaging and thoughtful read..."
 Robin D.G.
 Kelley of UCLA wrote the book, "Made an immense contribution to our understanding of the African Diaspora, religion and modernity, and the vexing problem of cultural identity.
 The research is prodigious, the scope impressive, and his telling of how African-descended people embraced and transformed Judaism is truly dynamic.
 Most importantly, Chosen People reminds us that people are not merely inheritors of tradition but its creators."
 Other reviewers used terms like engaging, fascinating, intricate, impressive, refreshing and twice called the book a "must-read."

-Dorman is the author of many scholarly articles or anthology chapters and book reviews, which have appeared in such venues as "Nova Religio: A Journal of New and Emergent Religions;" "Souls: A Critical Journal of Black Politics, Culture, and Society; and "The Journal of Pan African Studies."
+Dorman is the author of many scholarly articles or anthology chapters and book reviews, which have appeared in such venues as The Journal of African American History, "Nova Religio: A Journal of New and Emergent Religions;" "Souls: A Critical Journal of Black Politics, Culture, and Society; and "The Journal of Pan African Studies."
 His work has been generously supported by many funders, including the National Endowment for the Humanities, the Newberry Library, the American Council of Learned Societies Ryskamp Fellowship, the Mellon Foundation, the Hall Center for the Humanities at the University of Kansas, the Gilder-Lehrman Institute, the Black Metropolitan Research Consortium at the University of Chicago and libraries or institutes associated with Harvard, Yale, Columbia, Duke, Wisconsin, Texas and the University of Kansas.

 - U.S. cultural history